Empowering Outdoor Organizations & SAR Teams

-Become a Base Medical Education Center
+Become A Base Medical Education Center

-Base Medical Wilderness Medicine Program
+The Base Medical Wilderness Medicine Program

-Base Medical offers live-remote, and in-person wilderness medicine courses with the goal of eliminating the geophysical, financial, time, and curriculum barriers that exist with traditional delivery methods.
-All Base Medical course delivery methods contain an online lesson component.
-The Base Medical Education Center and instructors provide the hands-on training component of in-person wilderness medicine courses.
-Base Medical will invoice your organization after the start of the course.
-We charge a fee per student that varies based on certification level.
+The Base Medical Wilderness Medicine Program aims to eliminate the geophysical, financial, time, and curriculum barriers that exist with traditional delivery methods.
+All Base Medical course delivery methods contain an online standardized lesson component.
+The Base Medical Education Center and instructors provide the hands-on training component.

 Online Lessons: 8-10 hours, asynchronous.
 Includes epinephrine administration.
 CPR is an additional option.